93won/lightweight_vo/README.md

-# Lightweight Stereo VO
+# Lightweight Stereo VIO

-This is a lightweight stereo visual odometry (VO) project designed for real-time performance.
-It utilizes feature tracking, sliding window optimization with Ceres Solver, and Pangolin for visualization.
+This is a lightweight stereo visual-inertial odometry (VIO) project designed for real-time performance.
+It utilizes feature tracking, IMU pre-integration, sliding window optimization with Ceres Solver, and Pangolin for visualization.

 ## Features

-- Stereo vision-based visual odometry
+- Stereo vision-based visual-inertial odometry
+- IMU pre-integration for robust state estimation
 - Sliding window optimization using Ceres Solver
 - Real-time visualization with Pangolin
 - Docker support for easy deployment and testing